Welcome to South Norwood Hill Medical Centre

 Patients wising to use this system please email us, or write to the practice with your request and please include your name, date of birth and address.
 Following receipt of your request we will send you your personal registration information.

-Flu vaccinations are currently offered free of charge to the following at-risk groups:
+Flu vaccinations are currently offered free of charge to the following groups:

-people living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection and cause high morbidity and mortality.
-This does not include, for instance, prisons, young offender institutions, or university halls of residence
+- People living in long-stay residential care homes or other long-stay care facilities where rapid spread is likely to follow introduction of infection

 Also recommended to be vaccinated as part of occupational health: